saurav28/DemoCmisBridge/README.md

 # DemoCmisBridge
-A sample Cmis Bridge implementation.
-It connects to Open Source CMIS FileShare repository.
+A sample CMIS Bridge implementation.
+Current code connects to Open Source CMIS FileShare repository running as localhost.

-Just run the Open Source File Share repository to connect
+Just run the Open Source File Share repository to connect.

+You can run your own CMIS repository to connect to as well.
+Just change the repository credentials in the Constants.java file